 - The 1st period is from November 15th through December 19th.

 (No meat, dairy, fish, wine and oil – however, fish, wine, and oil are permitted on Saturdays and Sundays, and on Tuesdays and Thursdays, oil and wine are permitted.)

 - The 2nd period is from December 20th through December 24th.

 (No meat, dairy, wine, and oil.)

-Entering into fasting is big step.
+Entering into fasting is a big step.
 So, DO NOT FAST if you are seriously ill, pregnant, or nursing a newborn; DO NOT FAST without prayer or without alms-giving!
 AND if this is your first time or if you need help, be sure to contact Fr.
-Bogdan (firstname.lastname@example.org) with your questions, concerns, or medical condition so that he can help you take part to best of your ability.
+Bogdan (firstname.lastname@example.org) with your questions, concerns, or medical condition so that he can help you take part to the best of your ability.
 We do not fast alone and it is important to be prudent in your circumstance so speak with an Orthodox Priest.